About this Collection

 For the patient reader, these letters hold many surprises.
 Whether it is a sudden reference to an unidentified flying object in 1934, or fears expressed that Norway might be next after Finland to suffer from Soviet aggression when only days later and entirely different invader would conquer Norway from the south, there are many gems to find.

 The collection has some limits, however, that are not immediately apparent.
 While the letters go back to 1911, a large majority of them are from the 1940s, but almost none from the German occupation period.
 Most concentrate on the early postwar years, and especially the months after John Holm's death in 1948.
 Secondly, this online archive does not contain images of the original documents, which would be valuable to compare carefully with the transcriptions by Siri for accuracy.
-While photocopies of each letter were made in 2000, no archive quality photos of the originals were taken at that time before they were returned to the owner as there was no plan to create an archive of this kind.
+While photocopies of each letter were made in 2000, no archive quality photos of the originals were taken at that time before they were returned to the owner as there was no plan to create an archive of this kind at that time.

 About the Website